eslammohamedtolba/Spam-Mail-Prediction/README.md

 ## Model Accuracy
 The model has achieved an accuracy of 95% on the test data.

+## Flask App Structure
+- app.py: Contains Flask routes for rendering the web interface and handling predictions.
+- templates/: Directory with HTML templates for the web pages.
+- static/: Directory for static files as CSS.

 ## Contribution
 Contributions to this project are welcome.